 Why Is Mudjacking the Preferred Method for Concrete Leveling?

 Mudjacking is our preference for concrete leveling because it’s a cost-effective alternative to tearing out and replacing sunken concrete slabs and other concrete repair methods.
 It is completed in just a few hours, requiring less equipment and manpower than newly poured concrete slabs.
 Not only that, it’s minimally disturbing to the surrounding areas, meaning less mess and potential damage.
 Once the mixture is cured and the process is complete, you’ll be able to use your concrete immediately with trip hazards gone and the peace of mind knowing that your concrete repair will last for years to come.

-When it comes to concrete leveling, mudjacking is always the preferable choice over total concrete replacement.
+When it comes to concrete leveling, mudjacking is a preferable and cost-effective choice over total concrete replacement when the current concrete can be still salvaged.
+(Tear out and replace is a more expensive option but ultimately provides you with a brand new concrete slab.)
 Mudjacking allows you to address only the areas of the concrete that require maintenance, whereas concrete replacement requires you to tear out and repour the entire slab.
 Concrete contractors can take up to multiple days to complete your new slab given the extensive process, which can include removal, framing, pouring, cutting, and curing.
-Additionally, the disposal of concrete has environmental constraints and causes replacement to be the less sustainable option.
-Not to mention, concrete leveling can cost 2-3 times more than the cost of concrete leveling.
+Not to mention, a full tear out and replacement can cost 6 to 8 times more than the cost of concrete leveling.

 Mudjacking has been a proven concrete leveling solution for decades and has been around far longer than poly-leveling.
 In addition, mudjacking is a far more cost-effective solution—foam leveling can sometimes cost almost as much as total or partial concrete replacement.
 Finally, given concrete’s PSI, it has the ability to lift tougher loads than polyfoam.

 What Types of Concrete Surfaces Can Mudjacking Level?